Sam Coonrod: Early life

-Collegiate career
+College career

 Dan Callahan, the coach at the time for the Southern Illinois Salukis of the Missouri Valley Conference (MVC), recruited Coonrod after watching him play at the State Journal-Register Baseball Classic.
 Coonrod was credited with the win in his college baseball debut, pitching two innings in the Salukis' 4–2 victory over North Florida on February 18, 2012.
 Coonrod pitched in 18 games and 64 innings in his freshman season at SIU, posting a 3–5 record, a 4.64 ERA, and 54 strikeouts.
 That summer, he played collegiate summer baseball with the Quincy Gems of the Prospect League, going 2–1 with a 1.80 ERA in three games started and striking out 18 batters in 20 innings pitched.

 The following season, Coonrod returned to the Salukis as a starting pitcher.
 He recorded at least one strikeout per start until February 23, 2013, when he walked a career-high six batters in four innings against Jacksonville State.
 The following month, on March 22, Coonrod struck out a career-high nine batters in seven innings against Indiana State, an outing that coach Ken Henderson said was "the best he's been all year".
 He faced Indiana State again in the second game of the 2013 MVC Tournament, giving up three runs and taking the loss in a 5–0 shutout.
 Coonrod finished his sophomore season with a 3–6 record, a 4.29 ERA, and 68 strikeouts in 15 starts and 79 2/3 innings.
 That summer, he played for the Yarmouth-Dennis Red Sox of the Cape Cod Baseball League.
 His Red Sox coach, Scott Pickler, had previously coached Coonrod's future MLB teammates Joe Panik and Buster Posey during their respective times in the Cape Cod League.
 He pitched in 8 games and 16 2/3 innings with the Red Sox, posting a 1–1 record and 4.86 ERA.
 Coonrod credited his time with the Red Sox for helping him "mature as a player and be able to handle failure".

 As a junior in 2014, Coonrod was one of four Salukis named to the MVC Scholar-Athlete first team.
 He posted a 2.87 ERA and 77 strikeouts in 84 2/3 innings and 15 games started, in addition to maintaining a 3.48 grade-point average.
 In three seasons of college baseball, Coonrod posted an 8–17 record, a 3.86 ERA, and 199 strikeouts in 228 1/3 innings pitched.